ADC Airlines Flight 053: Weather

-There were no publicly available ground station information in Nigeria, so investigators had to analyze the weather data that they had managed to obtain from satellite imagery.
+There was no publicly available ground station information in Nigeria, so investigators had to analyze the weather data that they had managed to obtain from satellite imagery.
 Weather data revealed that between 09:30 - 09:45, there were only scattered low top cumulus clouds and insignificant cloud formation in the area.
-Between 09:45 - 11:00 UTC, an explosive convective developed and became a storm cell.
-Conditions evolved from scattered low-top cumulus to an isolated convective cell with estimated tops to above 45,000 ft in just over an hour.
+Between 09:45 - 11:00 UTC, an explosive convective cell developed and became a storm cell.
+Conditions evolved from scattered low-top cumulus to an isolated convective cell with estimated tops above 45,000 ft in just over an hour.
 It further increased to 50,000 ft with little to no horizontal motion.

 During Flight 053's taxi clearance at 11:20 UTC, the wind was blowing at 8 kn.
 It later increased to 15 knots with gusts and intensified, reaching as high as 35 kn, before it finally subsided a little to 28 kn.
 A short while later, a pilot from a nearby Virgin Nigeria Airlines stated that he would wait for the weather to improve as he said that the wind "looked like 35 knots".
-According to investigators, the flight crews of Flight 053 should've made the exact same action with the Virgin Nigeria pilot as the weather condition at the time was not suitable for a safe flight.
-Instead, the flight crews opted to request a take-off clearance to the control tower.
+According to investigators, the flight crews of Flight 053 should've made the exact same action as the Virgin Nigeria pilot since the weather condition at the time was not suitable for a safe flight.
+Instead, the flight crews opted to request a take-off clearance from the control tower.